alicevillar/testing_with_python/README.md

  <h1>Pylint Challenges</h1>

 This repository contains Pylint exercises from CODIO.
-It was part of Module 3 (“Secure Software Development”) Unit 4 (Exploring Programming Language Concepts) of my MSc in Computer Science at the University of Essex, UK.
+It was part of Module 3 (“Secure Software Development”) Unit 6 (Using Linters to Support Python Testing) of my MSc in Computer Science at the University of Essex, UK.

 <h2>Table of Contents</h2>